 Clause F.

-The Parliamentarian may review committee bylaws to ensure that they are in compliance with the SGA Constitution.
+The Parliamentarian may review committee bylaws to ensure that they are in compliance with the SGA Constitution and Bylaws.

 SUB-CLAUSE 1.

 If a committee’s bylaws are not in compliance with the SGA Constitution, the Parliamentarian will make recommendations to the committee to correct the discrepancy.